 Tips and Variations

-- Add heat to the sauce with a few teaspoons of Sriracha sauce or 1 or 2 teaspoons of sambal (Asian chili paste).
+- Add heat to the sauce with a few teaspoons of Sriracha sauce, some Tabasco or cayenne, or 1 or 2 teaspoons of sambal (Asian chili paste).

 - The minced onion can be replaced with about 1/2 teaspoon of onion powder.